davidcostache/davidcostache/README.md

 ## Get in Touch

-If you're interested in collaborating or have any inquiries, feel free to reach out to me at hello@davidalexandru.io.
+If you're interested in collaborating or have any inquiries, feel free to reach out to me at hello@davidcostache.io.

-## Explore My Work

-Visit my personal website at [davidalexandru.io](https://davidalexandru.io/) to explore my resume and learn more about my background.

 Let's connect and create amazing software together! 🚀